Thomas J. Elpel's

 Apocynum androsaemifolium.
 Spreading Dogbane.

 Nerium oleander.
 Oleander.
-An ornamental shrub planted in warmer climates.
+An ornamental shrub cultivated in warmer climates.
 The vegetation is toxic.
 Photographed at the Lake Mead National Recreation Area.
 Nevada.

 There are more